luisrecuenco/LRImageManager/README.md

 2. **Static Library**

-    Drag *LRImageManager.xcodeproj* to your project, add it as a target dependency and link libLRImageManager.a.
-Then, you can simply do #import <LRImageManager/Class.h>.
+    Clone the project or add it as a submodule.
+Drag *LRImageManager.xcodeproj* to your project, add it as a target dependency and link *libLRImageManager.a*.
+    Then, you can simply do:

+    ```
+    #import <LRImageManager/Class.h>
+    ```

 3. **Manually**